Hold My Hand (Jess Glynne song): Usage in media

 Since late 2015, it has been featured in advertisements for Jet2holidays, as well as being used for various in-aircraft announcements with Jet2.com.
 In 2025, the song's use in Jet2's advertising campaigns, featuring a voiceover by Zoë Lister, gained attention as a viral social media audio often juxtaposed in irony with clips of holiday mishaps.
-Glynne and Lister were interviewed by CapitalFM, with the former describing the song's resurgence with the associated campaign a "massive surprise".
+Glynne and Lister were interviewed by Capital, with the former describing the song's resurgence with the associated campaign a "massive surprise".
 On 30 July, the White House's official Twitter account posted a video showing the deportation of multiple alleged undocumented immigrants with the sound and captioned "When ICE books you a one-way Jet2 holiday to deportation.
 Nothing beats it!".
 The clip was criticised, with Glynne herself responding: "This post honestly makes me sick.
 My music is about love, unity, and spreading positivity – never about division or hate".
+Both Jet2holidays and Lister have also condemned the usage of the song as well.

 The song was previously used in an advertisement for Coca-Cola in 2015, while also featured on the original soundtrack for the 2016 film Bridget Jones's Baby.